CodeAssociate/CA.Blocks.DataAccess/docs/quick-how-to/custom-rowset-translators.md

 With with command you can almost read what the code is going to do in the translator if we break down the statement 'Execute(cmd).ToListOf<MyClass>();'

-We saying execute this command "Select * From MyTable", to a List Of MyClass objects, in this example you not getting back a Table structure with rows and columns and cells byt are getting back a IList of MyClass this has been converted into the .NET world ov objects.
+We are saying: execute this command "Select * From MyTable" into a list of `MyClass` objects.
+In this example, you are not getting back a table structure with rows, columns, and cells, but are getting back an `IList<MyClass>`—this has been converted into the .NET world of objects.

 #### Notes
 1) The Names have to match and are case sensitive.